-Herod the Great and his son Herod Antipas, Galilee’s rulers then, created a network of roads and large cities – Tiberius, Sepphoris and Caesarea Maritima on the sea– to export goods from Galilee to the rest of the world.
-The economy was doing pretty well in Jesus’ time, historians say.
+Herod the Great and his son Herod Antipas, Galilee’s rulers then, appreciated the prospects then and they created a network of roads and large cities – Tiberius, Sepphoris and Caesarea Maritima on the sea– to export goods from Galilee to the rest of the world.
+Could this information help us appreciate the miracle of Jesus, feeding the crowd bread and some fish?

-“I am the bread of life”, Jesus says, source of your blessings and everything that is.
+“I am the bread of life”, Jesus says in today’s gospel from John.
+I’m the source of your blessings and everything that is.
 God the creator works through me.
 Moses asked for bread for his people journeying from Egypt.
 Jesus says: “I am the bread of life.”

 In a wonderful commentary on Jesus as the bread of life, the early theologian Origen says that Jesus calls himself bread because he is “nourishment of every kind,” not just nourishment of our bodies.
 He nourishes our minds and our souls; he brings life to creation itself.
 When we ask “Give us this day our daily bread,” we’re asking for everything that nourishes our “true humanity, made in the image of God.”